gballet/verkle-block-sample/README.md

 ## Understanding the proof with the helper utility

 The block that is provided, can be decyphered with the program provided in this repository.
-At the moment, the proofs don't check, so this section will be limited to the parts that do, and gradually expanded as fixes are rolled in.

 ```
 > cargo run